A princess-themed Disney World trip plan

 Disney's Hollywood Studios offers two princess-based shows, one featuring Ariel and another featuring Belle.

-You’ll want to arrive at Hollywood Studios around 8:15 or 8:30 (the park often opens early so be there to take advantage of the extra time) and head to Toy Story Mania which isn’t princess-themed but is the most popular ride at Disney World and fun for everyone.
-Either get a FASTPASS *and* ride first thing (so you can ride twice during your visit) or get a FASTPASS and come back later to ride.
+You'll want to arrive at Hollywood Studios around 8:15 or 8:30 and head to Toy Story Mania which isn't princess-themed but is 1 of the most popular ride at Disney World and fun for everyone.
+Either have a FastPass+ reservation *and* ride first thing (so you can ride twice during your visit) or have a FastPass+ to ride later in the day.

-Afterward, you can see the Voyage of the Little Mermaid show and Beauty and the Beast – Live on Stage.
-Check show times to see when they are available but usually VotLM is around 9:15 and 9:45 and BatB has shows starting a bit later in the morning.
+Afterward, you can see the Voyage of the Little Mermaid show and Beauty and the Beast - Live on Stage.
+Check show times to see when they are available but usually VotLM begins shows at 9:15-9:30 a.m. and the first showing of Beauty and the Beast is usually at 11:00 (tip: grab a snack or Quick Service lunch and take it into the Beauty and the Beast show since food is allowed there).

-For the rest of your day, these are good attractions to hit with younger kids (doesn’t include Tower of Terror or Rock ‘N’ Roller Coaster but if you want to do those, use FASTPASS and/or Child Swap):
+For the rest of your day, these are good attractions to hit with younger kids (doesn't include Tower of Terror or Rock 'N' Roller Coaster but if you want to do those, use FastPass+ reservations and/or Rider Switch):

 - Indiana Jones Epic Stunt Spectacular